liferay/liferay-docs/develop/learning-paths/articles/06-writing-an-application-using-liferay-faces/03-creating-managed-beans-to-use-services.markdown

 learning path to learn about it, if you're interested.
 Below is a list of some commonly used managed beans and their descriptions:

-- **Backing Managed Bean:** This type of managed bean serves the *View* concern of the MVC design pattern.
+- **View/Backing Managed Bean:** This type of managed bean serves the *View* concern of the MVC design pattern.
 Backing beans support UI logic, and have a one to one relationship with a JSF view.
 They typically have properties associated with getters/setters, but these properties are of the view, not the underlying data model.

-- **View (Controller) Managed Bean:** This type of managed bean serves the *Controller* concern of the MVC design pattern.
+- **Controller Managed Bean:** This type of managed bean serves the *Controller* concern of the MVC design pattern.
 This bean executes business logic and returns a navigation outcome to the JSF navigation handler.
 View managed beans typically have JSF action methods.
 For the sake of this learning path, the controller bean will be referred to as the *view* bean, since it controls a portlet's views (pages).

 - **Model Managed Bean:** This type of managed bean serves the *Model* concern of the MVC design pattern.
 The JSF model bean uses the getter/setter design pattern, which encapsulates properties.
-The most common usage for a model bean is to be a database entity, which is why it's sometimes referred to as a data model.
+The most common usage for a model bean is to have a property for a database entity POJO, such as `getSelectedGuestbook()`.

 You will use all three of these bean types in your guestbook portlet.
 Now that you have some background information on popular JSF managed beans, you'll begin